musesum/Tr3/README.md

 e: (x y z):(0...1=0) // three named float values with range 0...1=0
 f: "yo"         // a string value "yo"
 ```
-Tr3 automatically remaps scalar ranges, given the nodes b & c
+Tr3 automatically remaps scalar ranges, given the nodes `b` & `c`
 ```swift
 b: (0...1)      // range 0 to 1
 c: (0...127=1)  // range 0 to 127, with initial value of 1
 b <-> c         // synchronize b and c and auto-remap values
 ```
+When
-When the value of b is changed to 0.5, it activates C and remaps its value to 63.
+- the value of `b` is changed to `0.5`,
+- it activates `C` and remaps its value to `63`

 A common case are sensors, which have a fixed range of values.
-For example: a 3G (gravity) accelerometer  may have a range been -3.0...3.0,
+For example: a 3G (gravity) accelerometer  may have a range been `-3.0...3.0`,
 ```swift
 accelerometer: (x y z):(-3.0...3.0) -> model
 model: (x y z):(-1...1) // rescale